-Pursuant to the New York Convention, the applicant must provide the court with the original or a duly authenticated copy of both the arbitral award and the arbitration agreement.
+Pursuant to article IV of the New York Convention, the applicant must provide the court with the original or a duly certified copy of both the arbitral award and the arbitration agreement.

-Pursuant to the BJC, the applicant must provide the court with the original or a duly authenticated copy of the arbitral award in its entirety.
+Pursuant to the BJC, the applicant must provide the court with the original or a duly certified copy of the arbitral award (BJC, article 1720, section 4).
 Following the entry into force of the latest amendments to the Belgian law on arbitration in January 2017, it is no longer required to provide the court with the original of, or a copy of, the arbitration agreement.
-This amendment was introduced to make Article 1720 of the BJC compatible with Article 35 of the UNCITRAL Model Law and Article 1681 of the BJC, which no longer requires the arbitration agreement to be in writing.
-Article 1721, Section 2 of the BJC provides that the court will stay the application for as long as a written award signed by the arbitrators is not provided in support of the application.
+This amendment was introduced to make article 1720 of the BJC compatible with article 35 of the UNCITRAL Model Law and Article 1681 of the BJC, which no longer requires the arbitration agreement to be in writing.
+Article 1721, Section 2 of the BJC provides that the court of first instance will stay its decision for as long as a written award signed by the arbitrators is not provided in support of the application.